ZuzkaL/Galeria/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Hosting
+Firstly you need to allow site to view on this link.  (https://api.programator.sk/gallery) Then you can load from this site. (https://bart-galeria.web.app/categories)

 # Added Features

 - Animations (on hover over cards)
 - Filtering and sorting based on the name
 - Delete of category
 - Delete of image
+- Hosting

 ---